NextSDS Logo

 Handling

 Keep exposure to this product to a minimum, and minimise the quantities kept in work areas.
-Check Section 8 of this MSDS for details of personal protective measures, and make sure that those measures are followed.
+Check Section 8 of this MSDS for details of personal protective measures.
 Avoid contact or contamination of product with incompatible materials listed in Section 10.

 Storage